A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Introduction

 However, several challenges should be addressed in order to create a reliable scenario database.
 First, a huge amount of data is still needed to be collected and processed in order to build such a scenario database.
-Second, in order to assure safety in self driving cars, AD functionality needs to pass safety tests not only based on “real” scenarios (also called test cases) collected from field driving tests, but also based on many perturbed (similar) trajectories that might have not been collected in real driving data collection.
+In particular, the existing data might be imbalanced or insufficient.
+Second, in order to assure safety in vehicles, AD functionality needs to pass safety tests not only based on “real” scenarios (also called test cases) collected from field driving tests, but also based on many perturbed (similar) trajectories that might have not been collected in real driving data collection.
 To address these issues, building generative models (by mimicking the variation available in the collected scenario data) to create realistic synthetic scenarios is a main focus of this work.

-We propose a unified deep learning framework for generation and analysis of driving scenario trajectories, and validate its effectiveness in a principled way.
-We investigate the performance of different variants of Generative Adversarial Networks (GANs) for generating driving trajectories.
-GANs, introduced by Goodfellow et al.\cite{goodfellow2014generative}, have shown promising results in several tasks related to the generation of synthetic data.
+Thereby, we propose a unified deep learning framework for generation and analysis of driving scenario trajectories, and validate its effectiveness in a principled way.
+We investigate the performance of different variants of Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} for generating driving trajectories.
+GANs have shown promising results in several tasks related to the generation of synthetic data.
 In this paper, since the data is sequential, we employ recurrent architectures to extract the sequential nature of data.
 The first approach consists of a recurrent GAN (without an autoencoder).
 We adapt the Recurrent Conditional Generative Adversarial Networks (RC-GAN) by conditioning on the length of the trajectories.
-This provides us flexibility to generate variable-length driving trajectories, a desirable feature for scenario test case generation in the verification of self-driving cars.
-The second approach consists of a recurrent autoencoder and a GAN for learning/generating latent-space representations of trajectories of different length.
+This provides us the flexibility to generate variable-length driving trajectories, a desirable feature for scenario test case generation in AD verification.
+The second approach consists of a recurrent autoencoder and a GAN for learning/generating latent-space representations of trajectories of different lengths.
 In this approach, it is essential to know the length of the trajectories in order to bring them back from the latent space representation.
 We overcome this issue by training an integrated feed-forward neural network to estimate the lengths based on the latent space representations.